PsihoZykt/dotfiles/nvim/vimcheat.md

-    :%s/old/new/g - replace all old with new throughout file :%s/old/new/gc - replace all old with new throughout file with confirmations :noh[lsearch] - remove highlighting of search matches
+    :%s/old/new/g - replace all old with new throughout file :%s/old/new/gc - replace all old with new throughout file with confirmations :noh[lsearch] - remove highlighting of search matches ctrl+o - go back where you was before searching

 #Diff